Bhuribhat/IBM-Data-Science/6. Databases andSQL for Data Science/README.md

 drop table COUNTRY;

 create table COUNTRY (
     ID integer PRIMARY KEY NOT NULL,	-- It cannot contain a NULL or empty value CCODE char(2),						-- Country code of type char (2 letters) NAME varchar(60)					-- A variable length country name column );
 ```

-### Video 4: `SELECT` Statement
+### `SELECT` Statement

 Outline:

-	* Retrieve data from a relational DB table
+- Retrieve data from a relational DB table
-	* Define the use of a predicate
+- Define the use of a predicate
-	* Identify syntax of `SELECT` using `WHERE` clause
+- Identify syntax of `SELECT` using `WHERE` clause
-	* List the comparision operators supported by a RDRMS
+- List the comparision operators supported by a RDRMS

 1. Retrieve data from table: